 Retail Sportsbooks in Maryland

-There are currently five sportsbooks open in Maryland:
+There are 13 land-based retail sportsbooks in the State of Maryland:

 Professional Sports Franchises in Maryland